 We provide a base salary to attract and retain executive officers and compensate them for their services during the year.
 Base salary levels are designed to be competitive with peer companies, while taking into account individual experience, performance and accomplishments.
 Merit-based increases to salaries of named executive officers are generally based on the committee's assessment of the individual's performance and are consistent with merit-based increases for the overall salaried employee population.
-During 2016, base salaries were increased by approximately 3% for each named executive officer, excluding the effect of the perquisite allowance that was converted to base salary in 2016.
-Mr. Carter received a mid-year increase to his base salary to take into account the increased scope and complexity of his responsibilities.
+During 2017, base salaries were increased by approximately 3% for each named executive officer.